Tourist Superior · M/C Bonita

 Frigatebirds & Departure

-North Seymour — large colonies of magnificent and great frigatebirds displaying scarlet pouches, blue-footed boobies nesting and dancing, land and marine iguanas, sea lions body-surfing in the waves, and pelicans along the coast.
+Morning North Seymour — large colonies of magnificent and great frigatebirds displaying scarlet pouches, blue-footed boobies nesting and dancing, land and marine iguanas, sea lions body-surfing in the waves, and pelicans along the coast.
+Afternoon Transfer to Baltra Airport for your return flight to mainland Ecuador.
+Trail: 1.4 km · Easy

 Prices vary by season and cabin type.
 Contact us for current availability and exact pricing.